Uganda coach McKinstry names squad for Ethiopia friendly | Goal.com

 Denis Onyango will skipper the side in what is the Northern Irishman's maiden squad since he took over the job last month.

-The majority of the players who have earned McKinstry's are based in Egypt.
+The majority of the players who have earned McKinstry's faith are based in Egypt.

 Full Squad: